-Together with our Western Australian Health Translation (WAHTN) Partner Organisations, we work in collaboration with many other agencies and organisations to support involvement in health and medical research:
+Together with our Western Australian Health Translation (WAHTN) Partner Organisations, we work in collaboration with many other agencies and organisations to support involvement in health and medical research.

-ACTA is a national peak body supporting and representing networks of clinician researchers conducting investigator-initiated clinical trials, clinical quality registries and clinical trial coordinating centres within the Australian health system.
+ACTA is the national peak body supporting and representing networks of clinician researchers conducting investigator-initiated clinical trials, clinical quality registries and clinical trial coordinating centres within the Australian health system.
 These groups cover a broad range of disease groups and clinical disciplines and represent a large proportion of the clinical research conducted in Australia each year.

 Cancer Council Western Australia is WA’s leading cancer charity working across every aspect of every cancer.
 As a community-funded organisation Cancer Council WA relies on donations and support from West Australian’s to deliver their work across four main pillars: Advocacy, Prevention, Research and Support.

 The Department of Premier and Cabinet provide quality policy and administrative advice and support to the Premier and Cabinet Ministers.
 They play a central role in Executive Government functions in Western Australia.

 FSH is the major tertiary hospital in the south metropolitan area and offers comprehensive health care services to adults and children.
 FSH delivers hospital and community-based public health care services to a population of almost 650,000 people and a catchment area stretching 3,300 square kilometers across the southern half of Perth.
 The FSH network also includes the Rockingham General Hospital, Fremantle Hospital, Murray District Hospital and the Peel Health Campus (delivered as a public private partnership with Ramsay Health Care).